Thirteen Killed In Ivory Coast Landslip, Others Missing - UrduPoint

 Thirteen Killed In Ivory Coast Landslip, Others Missing

-Abidjan, (UrduPoint / Pakistan Point News - 18th Jun, 2020 ) :Thirteen people died and several others were missing in a landslide Thursday in a suburb of Ivory Coast's main city Abidjan after a drainage channel burst following torrential rains.
+Abidjan, (UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :Thirteen people died and several others were missing in a landslide Thursday which flattened homes and damaged rail tracks in a suburb of Ivory Coast's main city Abidjan after torrential rains.

+Landslides and floods are common in Abidjan, the economic capital of the world's top cocoa producer, during the rainy season, wreaking havoc on shantytowns built into eroding hillsides in the undulating seaside city.

 "The provisional death toll is 13 and searches are continuing," Abidjan's prefect Vincent Toh Bi said, adding that "20 houses were swept away" in the teeming suburb of Anyama, north of the coastal city.